jkeisiri/TB-SERS-Analyzer/README.md

 # 🧪 TB-SERS Analyzer

-**A desktop application for blood plasma analysis enables rapid and cost-effective testing using RS/SERS.
-It is designed to analyze RS/SERS spectra, demonstrating a high level of agreement with results obtained from IGRA.
-By integrating RS/SERS techniques with machine learning and convolutional neural network, along with its reporting module, it provides quick analysis with an average processing time of less than ten seconds.
-This makes it a potentially valuable diagnostic tool for TB screening.**
+**This Python-based tool is designed for blood plasma analysis, enabling rapid and cost-effective testing using Raman spectroscopy (RS) and Surface-enhanced Raman spectroscopy (SERS).
+It specifically analyzes RS/SERS spectra and has demonstrated a high level of agreement with results obtained from the interferon gamma release assay (IGRA).
+By integrating RS/SERS techniques with machine learning (ML) and a convolutional neural network (CNN), the software provides quick analysis—with an average processing time of less than ten seconds.
+Coupled with its reporting module, this makes it a potentially valuable diagnostic tool for tuberculosis (TB) screening.**

 ---